redhat-developer/yaml-language-server/README.md

 Completion and hover content are schema-driven.
 See [Associating schemas](#associating-schemas) for configuration details.

+Snippet completions require the client capability `textDocument.completion.completionItem.snippetSupport`.
+When it is absent or `false`, completions insert plain text using placeholder defaults and the first choice, without tab stops.
+Clients that support snippets retain editable placeholders.

 ## Language server settings

 The server supports the following settings supplied by LSP clients: